KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 }
 ```

-Note that the standard provider cast will fail if you replace it.
+Note that the provider cast will fail if you replace the instance.